How to become a cardiology nurse practitioner: pathway, certifications, and subspecialties

 Cardiac ICU / coronary care unit (CCU) Hemodynamic monitoring, vasopressor management, cardiogenic shock management, post-STEMI care, IABP and Impella management Pulmonary artery catheter interpretation, MCS device weaning, post-cardiac arrest care AGACNP-BC, CCRN

-CIED (cardiac implantable electronic device) clinic Remote and in-office device monitoring, interrogation and reprogramming, lead alert management, battery depletion planning Pacemaker/ICD/CRT interrogation, transmission review, programming adjustments within collaborative practice AGACNP-BC or FNP-C, IBHRE CCDS or RCES
+CIED (cardiac implantable electronic device) clinic Remote and in-office device monitoring, interrogation and reprogramming, lead alert management, battery depletion planning Pacemaker/ICD/CRT interrogation, transmission review, programming adjustments within collaborative practice AGACNP-BC or FNP-C, IBHRE CCDS or CDRMS

 Cardiology NP vs. cardiac clinical nurse specialist (CNS)